xmartlabs/blog/_posts/2022-03-28-farming-with-machine-learning.md

 Overuse or waste of herbicides has increased production costs considerably.
 According to the latest Cost of Crop estimation by the [Iowa State University](http://extension.iastate.edu/agdm/crops/pdf/a1-20.pdf), in 2022, herbicide will account for 25% of the total cost per acre of planting soybeans (a lot compared to the 8% it represented a decade earlier, in 2012, according to the same study).
 It’s also increasing faster than other production costs, having almost doubled in the last decade.
 However, its usage has not wavered; 3 billion pounds of herbicides are used yearly.

-Worst of all, the costly herbicide doesn’t always reach its target because broadcast-spraying (the most common weed control method) sometimes causes the chemical not to hit the targeted weed or land on soil and healthy plants.
+Worst of all, the costly herbicide doesn’t always reach its target because broadcast-spraying (the most common weed control method) sometimes causes the chemical not to hit the targeted weed, landing on soil and healthy plants.

 ### Impact of herbicides on soil